acefei/ace-osinstaller/README.md

 ### Usage
 #### Use official ipxe.iso
-1. Generate boot.ipxe and put it on http server using `make http_server`
+1. Generate chainload.ipxe and put it on http server using `make http_server`
 2. Download official [ipxe.iso](http://boot.ipxe.org/ipxe.iso) and follow the steps on [Quick Start](https://ipxe.org/) into PXE cli
 3. Run the following cmd
 ```
 iPXE> dhcp
-iPXE> chain http://<your http server ip>/boot.ipxe
+iPXE> chain http://<server ip>/chainload.ipxe
 ```
+There are limitations to this way:
+- Not able to chain https url
+- Inconvenience to debug without ping/nslookup

-#### Build your own ipxe.iso
+#### Build your own ipxe.iso (rename osinstaller.iso for distinction)
 ```
-# Specified a IP for fetching boot.ipxe over HTTP.
+# Specified a IP for fetching chainload.ipxe over HTTP.
 If bypass this variable, it will use default IP
-make iso HTTP_SERVER_IP=<x.x.x.x>
+make iso SERVER_ADDR=http://<server ip>

 # Start local http server with sudo priviledge.
 make http_server
 ```
-> There are two artifacts, `output/ipxe.iso` and `output/boot.ipxe` and it will launch a http server against output/ dir Then, burn ipxe.iso onto a blank CD-ROM or DVD-ROM or put it into the ISO library for the VM installation on XenServer/Vmware/KVM
+> There are some artifacts, `osinstaller.iso chainload.ipxe <some answerfile>` and it will launch a http server against output/ dir
+Then, burn osinstaller.iso onto a blank CD-ROM or DVD-ROM or put it into the ISO library for the VM installation on XenServer/Vmware/KVM

 For more details usage, just run `make` to get help.

 ### Add Extra Distro
-You can find available distro configuration in [gen_embedded.json](https://github.com/acefei/ace-osinstaller/blob/master/scripts/gen_embedded.json)
+You can find available distro configuration in [netboot.json](https://github.com/acefei/ace-osinstaller/blob/master/scripts/netboot.json)

 1. Add new section as below for new distro support
 ```